cedmon15/mindex-java-challenge/README.md

 I implemented the **ReportingStructure** and **Compensation** features as requested.

 ## 1. Reporting Structure (Task 1)
-I added the ability to calculate the total number of reports for an employee on the fly.
+I added the ability to calculate the total number of reports for an employee.

 * **`data/ReportingStructure.java`**: New class to hold the output (employee + report count).
 * **`controller/ReportingStructureController.java`**: New endpoint `GET /reportingStructure/{id}`.